Stoke City: Roger Jones, Jackie Marsh,

 The victory also had a 79-year-old former miner from Ashington jumping out of his arm-chair!.

-Jimmy Potts was only 16-year-old when he joined Blyth Spartans and was only of only 2 survivors from the Blyth side that had lost to Stoke some 55 years earlier back in 1923:
+Jimmy Potts was only 16-year-old when he joined Blyth Spartans and was one of only two survivors from the Blyth side that had lost to Stoke 55 years earlier back in 1923: